 is available on a 5-pin DIN socket at the right side.

 The display unit is used for the interaction with the operator.

 It shows the current frequency, the current settings and the

-The display measured approx. 19 x 15 cm and was mounted on the
+The display measures approx. 19 x 15 cm and was mounted on the

 dashboard of the car, to the right of the steering wheel, in such

-a position that the driver had a clear view.
+a position that the driver had a clear view whilst driving.